noot/go-relayer/README.md

 Components:
 - `contracts`: functionality to call EIP2771 forwarder contracts
-- `ethclient`: interacts with the chain and submits txs
 - `rpc`: rpc server for an end-user to submit txs to

 ## Usage